publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch46/m__us_usc_t50_s3521.md

  __Codification__

-    Section was formerly classified to section 403u of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 46 of this title.
+    Section was formerly classified to [section 403u of this title][/us/usc/t50/s403u] prior to editorial reclassification and renumbering as this section.

  __Amendments__